ermouth/couch-photon/README.md

 ## Installation using curl

-First, copy below script into text editor and provide admin username/password at the first line.
-Then copy/paste result to command line and press Enter.
-The script creates `photon` bucket, makes the bucket public (important step if you have CouchDB 3+), downloads Photon ddoc, and puts it into Couch.
+First, copy the script below into a text editor and provide admin username/password in the first line.
+Then copy/paste result to the command line and press Enter.
+The script creates `photon` bucket, makes the bucket public (an important step if you have CouchDB 3+), downloads Photon ddoc, and puts it into Couch.

 ```bash
 uname=______; upwd=______; \